dylan-lang/opendylan/documentation/README.rst

 You can build other formats as well.
 Run ``make`` or ``make.bat`` without arguments to see which formats are available.

+Note that to build the PDF files with ``make latexpdf`` it may be necessary (at least on Debian) to install these packages:

+*  latexmk
+*  texlive-latex-recommended
+*  texlive-fonts-recommended
+*  texlive-latex-extra

 Link Validation
 ---------------